Sierra Morena: History

-1799–1804 map showing (in red) the Nuevas Poblaciones de Andalucía y Sierra Morena.
+1799–1804 map showing (in red) the Nuevas Poblaciones de Sierra Morena y Andalucía.

 The ranges of Sierra Morena have valuable deposits of copper, gold, silver, iron, lead, mercury, and other metals, some of which have been exploited since prehistoric times.

 The ancient Iberians used the mountain passes as a passage between the high plateau in the north and the Guadalquivir basin.

 The bleak Sierra Morena mountains were also notorious in former times for being a haunt of bandits and highwaymen.
-The Nuevas Poblaciones de Andalucía y Sierra Morena administrative division was started in 1767 during the reign of Charles III of Spain in order to populate the mountainous zone.
+The Nuevas Poblaciones de Sierra Morena y Andalucía administrative division was started in 1767 during the reign of Charles III of Spain in order to populate the mountainous zone.
 As a consequence the area around La Carolina was settled with farmers that included German, Swiss and Flemish families.
 One of the goals of the project was to have safe stopover points for carriages in the desolate region that would be within reasonable distance from each other.

 Marcos Rodríguez Pantoja was a child born in Añora who lived by himself in the middle of the Sierra Morena, in the area that is now the Sierra de Cardeña and Montoro Natural Park.
 The film "Entre lobos" by the Cordovan director Gerardo Olivares was based on his experience.

 Spanish Civil War

 The Sierra Morena was the scenario of many battles and skirmishes throughout the Spanish Civil War.

 The battle of Cerro Muriano, part of the August 1936 Córdoba offensive in the region, is famous owing to the picture of a "falling militiaman" taken by Robert Capa, a picture that sought to represent the tragic fate of the Spanish Republic.

-The Battle of Valsequillo (also known as 'Battle of Peñarroya'), involving the Extremaduran Army took place further west in the area of the range at the Extremaduran front line between 5 January and 4 February 1939 towards the end of the conflict.
+The Battle of Valsequillo (also known as "Battle of Peñarroya"), involving the Extremaduran Army, took place further west in the area of the range at the Extremaduran front line between 5 January and 4 February 1939 towards the end of the conflict.

 In literature

 The Sierra Morena appears in the novel Don Quixote.
 When Sancho Panza suggests the mountains as a refuge from the Holy Brotherhood after Don Quixote frees a group of galley slaves, the two escape into the Sierra Morena.
 In the mountains, Quixote contemplates the burdens of knighthood.
-In Voltaire's satire Candide, the main characters stop there on their escape from Lisbon (chapter 9–10).
+In Voltaire's satire Candide, the main characters stop there on their escape from Lisbon (chapters 9–10).

-In Karamzin's story Sierra Morena, the protagonists act against the background of the mountains and Guadalquivir.
+In Karamzin's story "Sierra Morena", the protagonists act against the background of the mountains and Guadalquivir.

-The forbidding landscape of Sierra Morena was also the setting for the majority of the eerie and supernatural goings-on in Jan Potocki's The Manuscript Found in Saragossa written in the late eighteenth and early nineteenth centuries.
+The forbidding landscape of Sierra Morena was also the setting for the majority of the eerie and supernatural goings-on in Jan Potocki's The Manuscript Found in Saragossa, written in the late eighteenth and early nineteenth centuries.